Staff (military): Army staff

 In the British system, staff are outranked by command officers.
 The staff cannot in theory (and largely in practice) say "no" to a subordinate unit; only the commander has that ability.
 This ensured a clear chain of command, and reinforced the idea that staff do not command, but exercise control on behalf of their commander.
 By contrast, in the American system, commanders are frequently outranked by staff officers.
-For example, within a battalion, the S-3 is a major while company commanders are captains.
-The principal staff officers at any HQ were always outranked by the subordinate commanders:
+For example, within an American-style battalion, the S-3 is a major while company commanders are captains.
+In the British system, the principal staff officers at any HQ were always outranked by the subordinate commanders: